menu

 Occupations and Workforce

-Jonesport - Beals is a blue-collar town, with 43.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Jonesport - Beals is a town of farmers, fishers, or foresters, professionals, and service providers.
-There are especially a lot of people living in Jonesport - Beals who work in farm management occupations (25.04%), management occupations (8.60%), and teaching (7.77%).
+Because occupations involving physical labor dominate the local economy, Jonesport - Beals is generally considered to be a blue-collar town.
+41.08% of the Jonesport - Beals workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Jonesport - Beals is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
+There are especially a lot of people living in Jonesport - Beals who work in farm management occupations (26.46%), teaching (10.76%), and office and administrative support (8.79%).

 Also of interest is that Jonesport - Beals has more people living here who work in computers and math than 95% of the places in the US.